Farama-Foundation/Arcade-Learning-Environment/docs/environments.md

 - **full_action_space**: `bool`.
 If set to `True`, the action space consists of all legal actions on the console.
 Otherwise, the action space will be reduced to a subset.

+- **continuous**: `bool`.
+If set to True, will convert the action space into a Gymnasium [`Box`](https://gymnasium.farama.org/api/spaces/fundamental/#gymnasium.spaces.Box) space.
+Actions passed into the environment are then thresholded to discrete using the `continuous_action_threshold` parameter.

+- **continuous_action_threshold**: `float`.
+This determines the threshold for actions to be thresholded into discrete actions.

 - **render_mode**: `str`.
 Specifies the rendering mode.
 Its values are:
 	- human: Display the screen and enable game sounds.
 This will lock emulation to the ROMs specified FPS
 	- rgb_array: Returns the current environment RGB frame of the environment.